dev-jsshin/react-springboot-starter-kit/README.md

 # Springboot
 Profile Is Detached.<br>
-Local environments use 8080 ports and docker images use 9000 ports.
+Dev environments use 8080 ports and docker images use 9000 ports.
 <br>

 # React
-Local uses 3000 ports and dockers use 4000 ports.<br>
+Dev uses 3000 ports and dockers use 4000 ports.<br>

-local : npm run start (.env.local)<br>
+dev : npm run start (.env.dev)<br>
-docker : npm run build (.env.dev)<br>
+docker : npm run build (.env.prod)<br>

 All users run the following on the frontend path.<br>
 $ npm install